itszootime/ps-framework/README.md

 </repositories>
 ```

-The framework dependency can then be added too.
+The framework dependency can then be added.

 ```xml
 <dependencies>